stashed/stash/docs/concepts/crds/function.md

 ## What is Function

 A complete backup or restore process may consist of several steps.
-For example, in order to backup a PostgreSQL database we first need to dump the database then upload the dumped file to the backend.
+For example, in order to backup a PostgreSQL database we first need to dump the database and upload the dumped file to a backend.
 Then we need to update the respective`Repository` and `BackupSession` status and send Prometheus metrics.
-In Stash, we call such individual step as a `Function`.
+In Stash, we call such individual steps a `Function`.

-A `Function` is a Kubernetes `CustomResourceDefinition (CRD)` which basically specifies a template for a container that performs only a specific action.
+A `Function` is a Kubernetes `CustomResourceDefinition`(CRD) which basically specifies a template for a container that performs only a specific action.
 For example, `pg-backup` function only dump and upload the dumped file into the backend where `update-status` function updates the status of respective `BackupSession` and `Repository` and send Prometheus metrics to pushgateway based on the output of `pg-backup` function.

-When you install Stash, some default `Function` will be automatically created for supported targets.
-However, you can create your own function to customize or extend the backup/restore process.
+When you install Stash, some `Function`s will be pre-installed for supported targets like databases, etc. However, you can create your own function to customize or extend the backup/restore process.

 ## Function CRD Specification

-Like other official Kubernetes resources, `Function` has `TypeMeta`, `ObjectMeta` and `Spec` sections.
+Like any official Kubernetes resource, a `Function` has `TypeMeta`, `ObjectMeta` and `Spec` sections.
 However, unlike other Kubernetes resources, it does not have a `Status` section.

 A sample `Function` object to backup a PostgreSQL is shown below,